spdx/spdx-spec/chapters/7-relationships-between-SPDX-elements.md

 where `NONE` can be used to explicitly indicate there are NO other relationships.

-where `NOASSERTION` can be used to explicitly indicate its not clear if there are relationships that may apply or not.
+where `NOASSERTION` can be used to explicitly indicate it is not clear if there are relationships that may apply or not.

 **7.1.5** Tag: `Relationship:`